-The SLPs are designed to increase knowledge as well as to change behaviour.
-In order to change behaviour and build confidence to make healthy decisions, it is important that knowledge is acquired together with positive values and attitudes.
-At a personal level, your learners will be challenged to make positive life choices.
-The implicit outcome of this is that those healthy choices find their way back into the home where choices regarding sexual behaviour are both necessary and challenging.
-The intention is to build a critical mass of learners in the community who are able to model healthy behaviour and choices for their peers.
+The SLPs are designed to increase knowledge as well as to change and promote healthy behaviour.
+In order for learners to build their confidence and ability to make healthy decisions and act on them, it is important that knowledge is acquired together with positive values, attitudes and Life Orientation .
+On a personal level, your learners will be challenged to make positive life choices.
+Learners are given the opportunity to reflect on their behavior and make new decisions about how they behave and what they choose for themselves.
+Behaviour change is a process and it is not expected that change is seen after just one set of lessons.
+The activities ask learners to talk about behavior with their peers.
+There is a chance that together they will continue to discuss and be aware of changing their behavior and making good choices for themselves.

+The implicit outcome of getting learners to engage in the class on relevant issues, healthy choices and behaviour is that those healthy choices find their way back into their homes and communities, where choices regarding sexual behaviour are both necessary and challenging.
+The intention is to build a critical mass of learners in school and in the community who are able to model healthy behaviour and choices for their peers.